Surfrider South Vancouver Island

 EXECUTIVE COMMITTEE

-• Chair - Nicole Pointon
+Chair - Nicole Pointon

 Originally from Toronto, Nicole has been drawn back to the West Coast over and over throughout her adult life.
 Her love for the ocean is deep, and she and her family spend much of their free time near or in the water.
-She’s honoured to volunteer as Surfrider South Vancouver Island Chair in 2025, and is excited to connect with a passionate, diverse, and growing community dedicated to the protection of oceans, beaches, and waves.
+She’s honoured to volunteer as Surfrider South Vancouver Island Chair in 2025 and 2026, and is excited to connect with a passionate, diverse, and growing community dedicated to the protection of oceans, beaches, and waves.

-• Vice Chair - Maddie Cole
+Vice Chair - Ashley King

-• Social Media and Marketing Coordinator - Estefany Villon
+Social Media and Marketing Coordinator - Estefany Villon

 Estefany was born in Caraz, Peru, a town surrounded by breathtaking lagoons and towering mountains.
 In August 2024, she moved to Victoria to study and quickly fell in love with its natural beauty.
 She enjoys trekking and being in nature, feeling happiest among trees, the ocean, and the outdoors.
 With experience creating marketing content for social media, websites, and newsletters in her home country, she is excited to bring her expertise to Surfrider and make a positive impact.

-• Campaign Coordinator - Sophie Koser
+Campaign Coordinator - Currently Open

 Core Leadership Team

-• Water Friendly Business Lead - Chris Adamache
+Water Friendly Business Lead - Chris Adamache

 The ocean has always called to Chris and he's spent most of his life trying to be on, near or in it.
 Now living in Victoria, Chris can be found spending his time walking the local beaches with his family, paddle boarding, diving or surfing.
 Chris started at Surfrider as a co-beach coordinator but has now moved on to this new role as the lead for the Water Friendly Business program.
 Chris is energized by the ocean, so advocacy work to protect our ocean, beaches and coastlines aligns perfectly with his values

-• Blue Water Task Force Data Specialist - Clive Webber
+Blue Water Task Force Data Specialist - Clive Webber

 Clive is an avid user of the Salish Sea waters and can often be found swimming, kayaking, harvesting bull kelp and wandering the shoreline on the hunt for plastic scraps and styrofoam waste.

-• Plastic Pellet Research – DAVID BOUDINOT
+Plastic Pellet Research – DAVID BOUDINOT

 David has been involved with Surfrider since 2016 when he found plastic pellets (nurdles) at a Willows Beach Cleanup.
 He has been tracking plastic pellets ever since and worked with colleagues at the University of Victoria to create a map of where they are washing up on the shores of the Salish Sea.
 He is currently researching the plastics industry and documenting how pellets are made, transported, and spilled around the world.